YuchenZou/PFIG-Palm/README.md

 ```
 This command will start a training session using the images under the data/train directory.
 By default, the model is trained with the hyperparameters optimized for the PFIG-Palm architecture.
 You can modify these hyperparameters as needed.
 Both generators and discriminators weights will be saved under the output directory.

-You can also view the training progress as well as live output images by running ```python3 -m visdom``` in another terminal and opening [http://localhost:8097/](http://localhost:8097/) in your web browser.
+You can also view the training progress as well as live output images by running ```python3 -m visdom.server``` in another terminal and opening [http://localhost:8097/](http://localhost:8097/) in your web browser.

 ## Testing